Writing a Program

 openvm::io::read_vec will just read a vector and return Vec<u8>.

-openvm::io::reveal sends public values to the final proof (to be read by the smart contract).
+openvm::io::reveal_bytes32 sets the user public values in the final proof (to be read by the smart contract).

 For debugging purposes, openvm::io::print and openvm::io::println can be used normally, but println! will only work if std is enabled.